tknapen/tknapen.github.io/_science/fir_deconvolution.markdown

 # we then tell it to create its design matrix
 fd.create_design_matrix()

-# perform the actual regression, in this case with the statsmodels backend
+# perform the actual regression, in this case with the standard numpy.linalg backend
 fd.regress(method = 'lstsq')

 # and partition the resulting betas according to the different event types